manasakudumu/portfolio-mkudumu/docs/assignments/assignment3.md

            - Automatically share the user’s location during an emergency without confirmation.
            - Allow users to confirm or deny location sharing before sending the alert.
        - **Rationale**: Automatic sharing — In an emergency, time is critical, and the user may not be able to confirm their location manually (after confirming the emergency).
 Automatic sharing makes sure that help can be sent without delay.
 Permissions to location access can be given only to trusted contacts to prevent privacy concerns.

+Acknowledgements: Thank you to all the TAs, particularly TA Sophia for helping me with all my concepts and narrowing down my list along with the dependency diagrams!